Yes No Share to Facebook

 Damages for Trespass

-Determining the extent of loss from trespass is not always straightforward.
-Where trespass occurs but no real harm follows, courts usually respond with only a very small award.
-The Court of Appeal considered this question of trespass damages in TMS Lighting Ltd. v.
-KJS Transport Inc., 2014 ONCA 1, pointing out the difficulty in proving damages with exactness and stating:
+The amount of damage from trespass can be hard to measure.
+When a trespass happens without causing real harm, deciding on fair compensation can be problematic, and courts usually grant only a nominal award.
+The Court of Appeal reviewed this issue thoroughly in TMS Lighting Ltd. v.
+KJS Transport Inc., 2014 ONCA 1, highlighting the challenge of proving damages precisely and stating:

 [61] It is also beyond controversy that a plaintiff bears the onus of proving his or her claimed loss and the quantum of associated damages on a reasonable preponderance of credible evidence.
 Further, as the trial judge recognized in this case, a trial judge is obliged to do his or her best to assess the damages suffered by a plaintiff on the available evidence even where difficulties in the quantification of damages render a precise mathematical calculation of a plaintiff’s loss uncertain or impossible.
 Mathematical exactitude in the calculation of damages is neither necessary nor realistic in many cases.
 The controlling principles were clearly expressed by Finlayson J.A. of this court in Martin v.
 Goldfarb, 1998 CanLII 4150 (ON CA), [1998] O.J.
 No. 3403, 112 O.A.C.
 138, at para.
 75, leave to appeal to S.C.C. refused, [1998] S.C.C.A.
 No. 516: